The free one-night arts & culture festival

 We aim help people to get involved in the arts, and provide platforms for artists and creative organisations to showcase what they do.
 We want to inspire people to create culture, develop people’s knowledge of – and access to – cultural events and activities; persuade new audiences that the arts are great; increase engagement; help cultural organisations and individuals to showcase and promote themselves, and facilitate partnerships and collaborations to maximise Merseyside’s cultural offer.

-We also have a lot of other projects happening in the city that you may have been along to, or even involved in – the Summer and Winter Arts Markets, Tickle the Ivories and the Snowflake Trail, and projects like Happy Older People, amongst many others.
+We also have a lot of other projects happening in the city that you may have been along to, or even involved in – the Summer and Winter Arts Markets, Tickle the Ivories, and projects like Happy Older People, amongst many others.